TanyaShp/Flask_Python_Book_Review/README.md

 ### SQL Database Setup

-Before proceeding, ensure you have a MySQL server instance accessible.
+ensure you have a MySQL server instance accessible.

 1. Install MySQL Server and make sure it is running.
 The installation steps vary by platform (Windows, Linux, MacOS).
 You can follow the instructions on the official MySQL website to install MySQL: [https://dev.mysql.com/doc/mysql-getting-started/en/](https://dev.mysql.com/doc/mysql-getting-started/en/)